 To join the programme, you should be able to meet the following criteria:

-To be an active lecturer, tutor or other staff member who teaches or supports students’ learning in higher education contexts.
+- To be an active lecturer, tutor or other staff member who teaches or supports students’ learning at Aston University.

-To have enough of a teaching and assessment workload to be able to demonstrate your skills in large group, small group and 1-to-1 contexts.
+- To have enough of a teaching and assessment workload to be able to demonstrate your skills in large group, small group and 1-to-1 contexts.
+Again, if you only have limited opportunities to do this the ILTP is a more appropriate choice.

 For a handbook please contact Caroline Smeeton

-Recognition of prior learning (RPL) may be possible for elements of the PGCert, if you would like to enquire about this please contact Dr Julian Lamb.
+Recognition of prior learning (RPL) may be possible for elements of the PGCert, if you would like to enquire about this please contact Mr Adam Warren.

-Exemption from the requirement to take the PGCert can be considered under certain circumstances, if you would like to enquire about this please contact Dr Julian Lamb
+Exemption from the requirement to take the PGCert can be considered under certain circumstances, if you would like to enquire about this please contact Mr Adam Warren

 For all other enquiries please contact Caroline Smeeton, CLIPP Programmes Administration Officer.